First three celebrities announced for Strictly Come Dancing

 Stacey Solomon

 Another well-known name on this year's rumoured list is Stacey Solomon!
-Stacey is no strange to working with the BBC, with her show Sort Your Life Out now onto its sixth series, as well as her reality show Stacey & Joe airing earlier this year.
+Stacey is no strange to working with the BBC, with her show Sort Your Life Out now onto its sixth series, as well as her reality show Stacey & Joe airing last year.
 With the mum-of-five being a fan favourite, bosses will be keen to get her signature.

 Tom Parker Bowles